mybringback22/flutter_awesome_ui_kit/README.md

 ## AwesomeButton

-<p>AwesomeButton offers 3 types of button with number of customizations that can cater to every usecase a developer can ever face using development</p>
+<p>AwesomeButton offers 3 types of button with number of customizations that can cater to every usecase a developer can ever face using development.
+It also offers user feedback on click and press in the form of ripples effect</p>

 ### Types
 * rounded()